Florencia Malbran

 Areas of Work: Curation, Writer

-Malbrán received an M.A. in Curatorial Studies from the Center for Curatorial Studies, Bard College, New York, where she was a Bruce T. Halle Family Foundation Fellow.
-She is currently completing a doctorate in Arts and Humanities at Rosario National University, Argentina, and is a PhD Fellow at the National Council of Scientific Research (Conicet).
+Malbrán holds a B.A in Art History from Buenos Aires University (High Honors) and an M.A. from the Center for Curatorial Studies, Bard College, New York, where she was a Bruce T. Halle Family Foundation Fellow.
+She is completing a doctorate in Arts and Humanities at Rosario National University, Argentina, and was a PhD Fellow at the National Council of Scientific Research (Conicet).
+Her dissertation rejects the idea of medium specificity and explores intersections among art, literature and critical theory from 1990-2010, focusing on the intertwining histories of the verbal and the visual.